terrosdesigns/golden/README.md

 Tech and startup data extraction in Python.

-Extract company summaries, timeline of recent events, key people and more.
+Extract company summaries, timeline of recent events, key people and more !

-# Usage
+## Usage

 ```python
 >>> from golden import golden